y-board/light-the-y/_modules/conditionals.md

 <summary markdown="span">Why The Infinite Loop?
 </summary>

-If you copy one of the above examples into your program, and then try to upload it to your board and press the buttons, LED1 won't turn on!
+If you copy one of the above examples into your program, and then try to upload it to your board and press the buttons, LED 1 won't turn on!
 The reason why is that the _if_ statement is run immediately when you upload your code and it is only run once.
-In order to get the board to _continuously check_ the state of Button1 and turn LED1 on if it is pressed, we need to wrap our `if` statement in a `while` loop.
+In order to get the board to _continuously check_ the state of Button 1 and turn LED 1 on if it is pressed, we need to wrap our `if` statement in a `while` loop.

 Let's try combining more loops and if statements!
 </details>

-We could get the board to only check the state of our button for the first 10 seconds after we program it, and then light up LED15 after those 10 seconds, like this:
+We could get the board to only check the state of our button for the first 10 seconds after we program it, and then light up LED 15 after those 10 seconds, like this:

 ```cpp
 for(int count = 0; count < 100; count++) {